anewman15/linked-in-profile-scrapper/README.md

 ### Deployment
 1. Open your terminal
 2. Clone this project running this command in your Terminal: git clone https://github.com/anewman15/nytimes-articles-scrapper.git
+3. Run "bundle install" to install all the gems and their dependencies

 ### Usage
 1. Run bin/main.rb in your terminal to start scraping the portal.